trupti1605/opensourseprojectirisdataset/README.md

 One species, Iris Setosa, is "linearly separable" from the other two.
 This means that we can draw a line (or a hyperplane in higher-dimensional spaces) between Iris Setosa samples and samples corresponding to the other two species.

-Predicted Attribute: Different Species of Iris plant.
+-Predicted Attribute: Different Species of Iris plant.

-Purpose :-
+-Purpose :-
 The purpose of this project was to gain introductory exposure to Machine Learning Classification concepts along with data visualization.
 The project makes heavy use of Scikit-Learn, Pandas and Data Visualization Libraries.